Jump to

 To complement all theory lectures, you will have asynchronous seminars that are used to reinforce concepts delivered theoretically.
 Online webinars focus on facilitating a student-centred approach to enhance the independent learning that takes place outside of the webinar lecture sessions.

 - Regular access to a computer with a reliable broadband internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
-A headset with microphone will be required for participation in webinars and on-line tutorials.

-- Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported
+- Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.

-- Sturdy footwear suitable for practical sessions.
+- Sturdy footwear suitable for any practical sessions on campus.

-- A wide range of resources are available for use both on and offsite for dissertation projects but it may not be possible to purchase/service all requests therefore students need to be aware that they may need to self-fund some elements.
+- A wide range of resources are available for use both on and offsite for dissertation projects but it may not be possible to purchase/service all requests, therefore students need to be aware that they may need to self-fund some elements.

 - On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.